Chapter 1

 General MacArthur finally realized that America was sending no help to the Philippines.
 He sent a message to President Roosevelt: “I plan to fight to the complete destruction of our forces on Bataan and then do the same in Corregidor ….”
 He was going to die with his troops.

 Our president had agreed with that decision.
-However, when Australia knew Japan was going to attack it, decisions changed.
+However, when Australia learned Japan was going to attack it, decisions changed.
 The Australians asked that their troops fighting with Britain in Africa be returned.
 But these were some of Winston Churchill’s best soldiers.
-Churchill and President Roosevelt decided to send MacArthur and some American troops to Australia.
+Churchill and President Roosevelt decided to send MacArthur and American troops to Australia.

 General MacArthur left Corregidor and got through the Japanese lines safely to Australia.
 He said, “I came through, and I shall return.”

 Never has there been a more famous battle cry in history!
 And never did a battle cry have such meaning!
 They were not empty words.
-Three years later he fought his way back to the Philippines and drove the Japanese from the islands.
+Three years later, he fought his way back to the Philippines and drove the Japanese from the islands.

 Many Filipinos to this day have the deepest love and respect for Gen. Douglas MacArthur.
 It’s quite another story about America.

 General MacArthur showed us how to endear a people to America.
 Unfortunately, we have never learned the lesson.
-We keep doing almost the opposite of his example, as we race toward the greatest disaster this world has ever seen!
+We keep doing almost the opposite of his example as we race toward the greatest disaster this world has ever seen!

 Continue Reading: Chapter 2: We Have Had Our Last Chance